Kiruthick-07/FileEncryptorApp/website/DEPLOYMENT.md

    - Render will automatically detect the root-level `render.yaml` file

 3. **Deploy:**
-   - Render will automatically start building and deploying your application
+   - Render will automatically start building and deploying your application using the Dockerfile in `website/`
-   - The build process will run `mvn clean package -DskipTests`
+   - The multi-stage Docker build compiles the JAR and produces a slim runtime image
    - Once deployed, your app will be available at the provided Render URL

-### Method 2: Manual Web Service Creation
+### Method 2: Manual Docker Web Service Creation

 1. **Create a new Web Service:**
    - Go to [render.com](https://render.com) and sign in